Yue Qian

 - Read a brief report in English

-- Read The Washington Post coverage of this paper
+- Read The Washington Post coverage of this research

 - One of 15 nominees (out of 2,500 published articles reviewed) for the 2020 Rosabeth Moss Kanter International Award for Research Excellence in Work and Family